Navaneeda K. Gounder

 Navaneeda Krishna Gounder is a former Nadi and Fiji soccer player.
 He debuted for Nadi in 1977.
-Gounder was well known for his lethal right boot and is well documented in an incident where his powerful volley led to a fractured hand of a Rewa goalie.
-He was part of the champion Nadi team which ruled the soccer fraternity in the late 1970s and early 1990s.
-Incidentally, it was in his reign as the President of Nadi F.C. that brought the glory days to the Nadi Soccer.
+Gounder was well known right boot and is well documented in an incident where his powerful volley led to a fractured hand of a Rewa goalie.
+He was part of the champion Nadi team which played in the late 1970s and early 1990s.
+Under his tenure as the President of Nadi F.C., the club saw success.
 Under his leadership from 1995, Nadi managed to win the Fiji Fact, Battle of the Giants and Girmit Tourney.
 In addition to that, Nadi team also were triumphant in the National League and Inter-District Tournament.